kerbeh/echo360-monitor/README.md

 ```
 php -S localhost:8080
 ```
-Then naviagte to localhost:8080 in your web-browser to see the application.
+Then navigate to localhost:8080 in your web-browser to see the application.

 Alternatively you can deploy the application on a dedicated PHP host.

 __Important!: Ensure only the public directory is served to the web, The config file contains passwords and must not be served__

 ## Useage Instructions
-The landing page will produce a panel for each running caputre.
+The landing page will produce a panel for each running capture.
-These panels contian all the important infomration to check that captures are running smoothly.
+These panels contain all the important information to check that captures are running smoothly.

 ![Hello World](https://i.imgur.com/sdWhSw6.png)

 ## Technology
--Echo360 Capture Monitor is an Angular app, styled in bootstrap with a Zend2 back end to aggregate and poll the Echo Capture Appliances API.
+Echo360 Capture Monitor is an Angular app, styled in bootstrap with a Zend2 back end to aggregate and poll the Echo Capture Appliances API.
+These technologies have been chosen as a learning exercise and are not intended to be the newest or best.

 ## Missing Features
-- Currently this is a wrapper for Echo capture applicances only.
-This does not interface with Echo center or Echo ALP (yet) this means that admins will need to maintian a config file of echo applicance IPs.
+- Currently this is a wrapper for Echo capture appliances only.
+This does not interface with Echo center or Echo ALP (yet) this means that admins will need to maintain a config file of echo appliance IPs.
 - No way to filter the devices.
 All devices will be queried and only active captures will be shown in the web interface
 - As the echo devices are stored in a config file.
 Devices configured with DHCP will need frequent updating.
 - SSL Certificates are supported but not verified